Further reading

 Schaff

 MC test ride videos with just engine sound.
-I like how there is no talking and then Schaff will share some meaningful insight via text.
+Usually I’m not going to watch POV bike videos but Schaffs are different as you will see and I also like how there is no talking and then Schaff will share some meaningful insight via text.

 RideDay